Church for the Thirsty

 “ … come away from your suffering, come with me to healing and transformation …”

-It’s amazing to me that I can count on one hand the number of times any person from any congregation I have served has come to me to talk about their alcoholism or their troubled marriage or their struggles with pornography or with prescription drugs or with any of those issues that are, at least statistically, happening to so many of us.
+It’s amazing to me that I can count on one hand the number of times any person from any congregation I have served has shared about their alcoholism, or their troubled marriage, or their struggles with pornography or with prescription drugs or with any of those issues that are, at least statistically, happening to so many of us.
 Perhaps there’s good reasons for this.
-Perhaps it’s because I’m not a licensed counselor or therapist.
-My response to that is, I am a professional listener.
-I can see you and hear you and be the presence of Christ for you in your suffering.
-I’m not necessarily asking to have dozens of you lining up outside my door or TJ’s door.
-But I also don’t want any of you to try to get through this by yourself.
+I hope so.
+Because I don’t want any of you to try to get through this by yourself.
 Hopefully you are finding your way to professionals and other resources, experiencing gradual but real relief, growth, transformation and healing and wholeness.

 But I fear this is not the case.
-Too many, I fear, have given up hope and are putting up with the depletion of their spirit and their life.
-If we only knew how many others sitting among us here today, perhaps in front of or behind or beside you today are struggling terribly.
+I fear that too many are putting up with the depletion of their spirit and their life.
+I wonder how many sitting here today, perhaps in front of or behind or beside you today are struggling terribly.
 Maybe even struggling with something you yourself have struggled with.

-It grieves me know that we have the resources and the people and the Savior who can change your isolation, and your silence, and your anonymity, your thirst.
+It grieves me know that we have the resources and the people and the Savior who can lead us out of isolation, help us break our silence or anonymity, help meet our thirst.

 “You who are thirsty, come to the waters,” the poet-prophet Isaiah cries out to the church!
 He cries out to all who are depleted to all who thirst for God,